asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Annegret explained how to design effective asynchronous APIs by using an API-first approach.
+[Annegret Junker](https://www.linkedin.com/in/dr-annegret-junker-141a99a4/) explained how to design effective asynchronous APIs by using an API-first approach.
 The importance of defining Kafka topics and structuring your definitions.

 <Figure
   src="/img/posts/paris-conf-2024/annegret.webp"